drforr/Perl-Mogrify/README.md

 transformation modules for the C<for> loop, and the last one to run assumes that nothing has been run.

-There is a Perl::Mogrify::Utils namespace where utilities for transformers will reside, such as determining the style of a 'for' loop.
+There is a Perl::ToPerl6::Utils namespace where utilities for transformers will reside, such as determining the style of a 'for' loop.
 This was a pain and probably already exists on CPAN but I'm already pulling in quite a few dependencies for this module as it is.